-Governor's Office of Economic Development 60 E South Temple, 3rd Floor Salt Lake City, UT 84111 801-538-8804 business.utah.gov/programs/incentives/ enterprise-zones
+Governor's Office of Economic Development 60 E South Temple, 3rd Floor Salt Lake City, UT 84111 801-538-8804 business.utah.gov/rural

-(08) Low-Income Housing Credit (UC §59-10-1010)
+(08) Low-Income Housing Credit

 This credit is determined by the Utah Housing Corporation for owners of a low-income housing project who also received part of the federal low-income housing credit.
 When this credit applies, the project owner will provide you with form TC-40TCAC (issued by the Utah Housing Corporation).